Skip to main content

 You've been in the same industry ten years or more, and you can quote your customer's frustrations back to them word for word.

 You've already built half of it in Excel, Notion, Airtable or a Google Form.
 Customers use it.
-You know which parts they actually open.
+You know which parts they open.

 You can name the first ten companies you'd phone the day the product is live, and you've got their mobile numbers.

 The competition in your patch is either ancient on-premise software, a generic CRM, or somebody's underwhelming free trial.
-None of it actually fits how the work gets done.
+None of it fits how the work gets done.

 You're prepared to be the first salesperson, the first onboarder and the first support line.
 We'll automate that out of you, but not on day one.